 Communications will always be central to business operations with the number of communications channels used by customers and employees continuing to grow.
 Unifying these channels into a single, capable business communications platform that serves your end-users and your commercial goals equally well is crucial.
-But many companies are failing to see just how urgent it is to make the shift.
+But many companies have only seen just how urgent it is to make the shift recently.

 The Changing Communications Landscape

-There is little doubt that we all communicate and interact at our place of work very differently from even a few years ago.
+There is little doubt that we all communicate and interact at our place of work very differently now.
 Just consider how slow and cumbersome more traditional channels like email have become compared to other channels such as instant messaging and video conferencing.
+With the rise of remote working, fast communication has become vital for the success of a business.

 Many companies are starting to adapt to these channels but the pace of change is only set to increase.